The Ultimate Guide to Surfing Padang Padang Lefts

 Padang Padang Left needs a solid swell to work well.
 There are roughly 25 days a year when the surf is big enough for the wave to break optimally.

-Dangers of surfing Padang Padang Lefts
+Dangers of surfing Padang Padang

-Padang Padang Lefts can be a dangerous surf spot because the main section frequently pinches over a nasty section of dangerous shallow reef.
+Padang Padang can be a dangerous surf spot because the main section frequently pinches over a nasty section of dangerous shallow reef.

 But before you reach the end section, there is a nasty shallow sharp reef.
 The end section frequently pinches the barrel.
 At low tide, it can be a terrible experience to be caught on the reef.